Simon Calder: Family

 Calder is the son of science writer Nigel Calder and the grandson of Lord Ritchie-Calder.
-He is the nephew of the Scottish writer and critic Angus Calder and educationalist Isla Calder (1946-2000).
+He is the nephew of the Scottish writer and critic Angus Calder and educationalist Isla Calder (1946–2000).

-Calder married Charlotte in Las Vegas in 1997.
-He has two daughters (born in 2000 and 2003) and lives in London.

 Travel

-In 1986, Calder made his only flight on Concorde.
-In 2006, Calder travelled more than 5700 miles by rail across Russia from Moscow in the west to Vladivostok in the east, on the Trans-Siberian Railway.
+Calder flew on Concorde in 1986.
+In 2006, he travelled more than 5700 miles by rail across Russia from Moscow in the west to Vladivostok in the east, on the Trans-Siberian Railway.

 Calder has travelled to more than 120 countries and lists Northern Ireland, Yorkshire and Hadrian's Wall in Northumberland among his favourite places to visit.